 This is a massive misconception.
 Delta-9 THC is the exact same psychoactive compound found in traditional marijuana.
-Because of a legal loophole in the 2018 Farm Bill, brands are legally allowed to infuse heavy, intoxicating doses of real THC into a heavy gummy.
+Because of a legal loophole in the Farm Bill, brands are legally allowed to infuse phycoactive doses of real THC into a gummy.

-If you eat one, you are going to experience a psychoactive high.
-Here is exactly what that high feels like, how long you will be stoned, and the dosage rules you must follow to guarantee a good time.
+If you eat one, you will experience an intoxicating buzz.
+Here is what that high feels like, how long you will be stoned, and the dosage rules you must follow to guarantee a good time.

 What Does a Delta-9 Gummy High Feel Like?

 Eating a Delta-9 gummy feels very different from smoking a joint.
-Because the THC is processed by your liver rather than your lungs, the high is significantly heavier, deeper, and more “body-focused.”
+The high is significantly heavier, deeper, long-lasting, and more “body-focused.”

-If you take an appropriate dose for your tolerance, here is what you can expect to experience:
+If you take an appropriate dose for your tolerance, here is what you may expect to experience:

 The Mood Lift (Euphoria):

-The most noticeable mental effect is a sudden rush of euphoria.
-Stress melts away, your mood elevates, and you will likely find yourself feeling giggly, happy, and highly entertained by simple things.
+The most noticeable effect is a sudden rush of euphoria.
+Stress melts away, your mood elevates, and you will likely find yourself feeling giggly, happy, and entertained by simple things.

 Edibles are famous for the “body high.”
 You will feel your muscles loosen, your shoulders drop, and your limbs may feel pleasantly heavy.
 This is often referred to as “couch-lock.”